binfu0728/Brain-imaging/README.md

 ***code***: The formal version of the detection and analysis code

+***- 31/05/23 update***: update on code v3 to integrate autofocus filtering and radiality fileting together

 ***- 14/05/23 update***: New gain and offset map for sCMOS camera on the sycamore microscope

 ***- 13/04/23 update***: update on defining radiality and add percentage thresholding to the code